 - 1 ½ Tablespoons lemon juice

 - Preheat the oven to 425°F. Spray a large baking sheet with cooking spray and set aside.

-- Wash and cut your zucchini into ½ inch x 3 ½ inch "sticks."
-Spread on paper towels and lightly pat dry to soak up some of the moisture.
+- Wash and cut your zucchini into ½ inch x 3 ½ inch slices.
+Spread on paper towels and lightly pat to soak up some of the moisture.

 - In a shallow dish, combine breadcrumbs, salt, garlic powder, onion powder, paprika and black pepper*.
 In a separate shallow bowl, whisk the egg whites until foamy.

-- Working in batches, use one hand to toss the zucchini sticks on the egg whites, coating evenly.
-Then use the other hand to toss the zucchini sticks in the breadcrumb mixture, coating evenly.
-Shake off any excess and transfer to the prepared baking sheet so the sticks are close together but not touching.
+- Working in batches, use one hand to toss the zucchini slices in the egg whites, coating evenly.
+Let any excess drip off.
+Use the other hand to toss the zucchini slices in the breadcrumb mixture, coating evenly.
+Shake off any excess and transfer to the prepared baking sheet so the slices are close together but not touching.

-- Bake for 10 minutes, then lightly spray the zucchini sticks with cooking spray (this is optional, but helps them get a little crispier), and bake for an additional 15-20 minutes until golden and crisp.
-Serve immediately with the Garlic Aioli dipping sauce.
+- Bake for 10 minutes, then lightly spray the zucchini slices with cooking spray (this is optional, but helps them get a little crispier), and bake for an additional 15-20 minutes until golden and crisp.